douglas-treadwell/gulp-java2typescript/README.md

 ============================

-This tool is intended to support creation and (with an appropriate workflow) maintenance of TypeScript interfaces that correspond to Java classes.
+This tool is intended to support creation and (with an appropriate workflow) maintenance of TypeScript interfaces that correspond to Java classes, so that JavaScript code can be statically checked for compatibility with server-provided data objects.

 The goal of this tool was merely to be more efficient than translating Java classes to TypeScript interfaces manually, which was a modest goal.
 In